-The Company applies the intrinsic value-based method of accounting prescribed by Accounting Principles Board ("APB") Opinion No. 25, "Accounting for Stock Issued to Employees," and related interpretations including Financial Accounting Standards Board ("FASB") Interpretation No. 44, "Accounting for Certain Transactions Involving Stock Compensation: An Interpretation of APB Opinion No. 25" (issued in March 2000), to account for its fixed plan stock options.
+The Company applies the intrinsic value-based method of accounting prescribed by Accounting Principles Board ("APB") Opinion No. 25, "Accounting for Stock Issued to Employees," and related interpretations including Financial Accounting Standards Board ("FASB") Interpretation No. 44, "Accounting for Certain Transactions Involving Stock Compensation: An Interpretation of APB Opinion No. 25," to account for its fixed plan stock options.
 Under this method, compensation expense is recorded on the date of grant only if the current market price of the underlying stock exceeded the exercise price.
 Statement of Financial Accounting Standards ("SFAS") No. 123, "Accounting for Stock-Based Compensation," established accounting and disclosure requirements using a fair value-based method of accounting for stock-based employee compensation plans.
 As allowed by SFAS No. 123, the Company has elected to continue to apply the intrinsic value-based method of accounting described above, and has adopted the disclosure requirements of SFAS No. 123.
 The Company amortizes deferred compensation on a graded vesting methodology in accordance with FASB Interpretation No. 28, "Accounting for Stock Appreciation Rights and Other Variable Stock Award Plans."

 The Company applies APB Opinion No. 25 and related interpretations in accounting for its stock option grants to employees.
 Accordingly, except as mentioned below, no compensation expense has been recognized relating to these stock option grants in the consolidated financial statements.
-Had compensation cost for the Company's stock option grants been determined based on the fair value at the grant date for awards consistent with the method of SFAS No. 123, the Company's net income attributable to common stockholders for the three months ended March 31, 2004 would have decreased and the net loss attributable to common stockholders for the three months ended to the pro forma amounts presented below.
+Had compensation cost for the Company's stock option grants been determined based on the fair value at the grant date for awards consistent with the method of SFAS No. 123, the Company's net income attributable to common stockholders for the three and nine months ended September 30, 2004 and the three months ended September 30, 2003 would have decreased and the net loss attributable to common stockholders for the nine months ended September 30, 2003 would have increased to the pro forma amounts presented below.
 The Company did not have any employee stock options outstanding prior to January 1, 1998.